 Growing Celebrity Tomatoes in Containers

+These tomatoes are a good choice for a container garden.
 When growing potted celebrity tomatoes, choosing the right planter is critical.
-They can grow well in many types of containers, including ceramic, clay, wood, or plastic.
+They can grow well in many types of containers, including ceramic, clay, wood, or plastic, as long as they have good drainage.

 To grow tomatoes in containers: